telerik/winforms-docs/forms-and-dialogs/radtitlebar/detecting-when-the-user-drags-the-radtitlebar.md

 slug: winforms/forms-and-dialogs/radtitlebar/detecting-when-the-user-drags-the-radtitlebar
 tags: detecting,when,the,user,drags,the,radtitlebar
 published: True
-position: 0
+position: 1
 ---

 # Detecting when the User Drags the RadTitleBar

 ##

-The following example, demonstrates how to detect when the user drags the title bar and to how to get its coordinates:#_[C#] Detecting when the TitleBar is dragged_
+The following example, demonstrates how to detect when the user drags the title bar and to how to get its coordinates:

+#### Detecting when the TitleBar is dragged

 {{source=..\SamplesCS\Forms and Dialogs\ShapedForm1.cs region=detectTitleBarDragging}}
 {{source=..\SamplesVB\Forms and Dialogs\ShapedForm1.vb region=detectTitleBarDragging}}